 - 1. Speak with their chosen place of study.
 Will they accept them even though they have not met minimum standards?
 It's worth asking they may say yes so long as your child commits to some additional work - 2.
 Retake failed subjects - 3.
 Do similar sixth form studies somewhere different without having to retake exams - 4.
 Do an internship, traineeship or volunteer placement to obtain and be able to prove that they have the skills needed to continue further studies - 5.
-Start an apprenticeship
+Start an apprenticeship click here to know the latest.

-GCSE Results Day 2022:
+GCSE Results Day 2024